Sharing Thoughts for a Happy & Healthy New Year

 Keep in mind, your self-image will bend over backwards to fulfill any label you put on yourself in 2019.

 As the old saying goes, “a new year, a new beginning.”
-If change is your desire in 2017, remember to set short-term, reasonably attainable goals to build momentum.
+If change is what you desire in 2020, remember to set short-term, reasonably attainable goals to build momentum.
 And don’t throw in the towel if you steer off course.
-We’re all just human, and we all want a safe, happy, and healthy new year.
+We’re all just human and we’re all striving for a safe, happy and healthy new year.

 Resolutions play a big role in everyone’s healthy new year.
 In fact, I’m actually making a couple right now.
 However, it’s not a good idea to refuse change when change is needed.
 So if a particular aspect of your life is sliding, it should be dealt with in a timely manner.

 In other words, a New Year’s Resolution can happen any time of the year.
 It could be in the dead of winter, or on the 4th of July.
 And it’s important to stay connected to your own personal needs.
 Don’t worry so much about what everyone else is doing.

 Follow the Food Trends

 Several new food trends gained steam in 2019.
 It’ll be interesting to see which ones stick in 2020.
 I’m rooting for the following trends:

 “Real Food” – The real food movement didn’t necessarily start in 2016, it essentially kept the ball rolling.
 Since the movement won’t be dying out anytime soon, it’ll be interesting to see how it evolves.